Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Introduction and main results

 where $\conti W_e^* = r(\conti W_e)$, and $\bm \mu_B = \phi(\conti W_e)$.
 In particular, we have $r(\conti W_e) \stackrel d= \conti W_e$.
 Moreover, we have the following equalities that hold at $\Prob_{\conti W_e}$-almost every point of $\mathcal C([0,1], \R_{\geq 0}^2)$,

-\end{theorem} We give a few remarks on this result: \begin{enumerate} \item The convergence of the first or second marginal was obtained in \cite{MR3945746} as an immediate application of the results of \cite{duraj2015invariance} on walks in cones. \item Our strategy of proof is based on coalescent-walk processes, which describe the relation between $\conti W_n$, $\conti W_n^*$ and $\bm \sigma_n$ in a way that lends itself to take limits.
-In the remainder of this section we explain what is the scaling limit of coalescent-walk processes, providing the reader with some insights in how the coupling of the right-hand side of \cref{eq:scal_lim_comp} is constructed.
-Precise statements, including explicit constructions of the mappings $r$ and $\phi$, are given in \cref{sec:final} (see in particular \cref{thm:permuton,thm:joint_scaling_limits}). \item The limiting permuton $\bm \mu_B$, called the \emph{Baxter permuton}, is a new fractal random measure on the unit square (see \cref{defn:Baxter_perm} for a precise definition and an explicit construction of the mapping $\phi$). \item Recall that each coordinate of $\bm W_n$ or $\bm W_n^*$ records the height function of a tree which can be drawn on $\bm m_n$ or its dual.
+\end{theorem} We give a few remarks on this result: \begin{enumerate} \item The convergence of the first or second marginal was obtained in \cite{MR3945746} as an immediate application of the results of \cite{duraj2015invariance} on walks in cones. \item Our strategy of proof is based on coalescent-walk processes, which describe the relation between $\conti W_n$, $\conti W_n^*$ and $\bm \sigma_n$ in a way that allows itself to take limits.
+In the remainder of this section we explain what the scaling limit of coalescent-walk processes is, providing the reader with some insights on how the coupling of the right-hand side of \cref{eq:scal_lim_comp} is constructed.
+Precise statements, including explicit constructions of the mappings $r$ and $\phi$, are given in \cref{sec:final} (see in particular \cref{thm:permuton,thm:joint_scaling_limits}). \item The limiting permuton $\bm \mu_B$, called the \emph{Baxter permuton}, is a new fractal random measure on the unit square (see \cref{defn:Baxter_perm} for a precise definition and an explicit construction of the mapping $\phi$). \item The map $r:\mathcal C([0,1], \R_{\geq 0}^2) \to \mathcal C([0,1],\R_{\geq 0}^2)$ is almost surely determined by the relations in \cref{eq:definition_map_r_1} below. \item Recall that each coordinate of $\bm W_n$ or $\bm W_n^*$ records the height function of a tree which can be drawn on $\bm m_n$ or its dual.
 So this statement can be interpreted as joint convergence of four trees to a coupling of four Brownian CRTs.
 We discuss the relation with Conjecture 4.4 of \cite{MR3945746}, the main result of \cite{GHS}, and other related works, in \cref{sect:planarmaps}. \end{enumerate}

-The proof of \cref{thm:joint_intro} is based on a result on scaling limits of the coalescent-walk processes $\bm Z_n=\wcp (\bm W_n)$ , which appears to be of independent interest.
+The proof of \cref{thm:joint_intro} is based on a result on scaling limits of the coalescent-walk processes $\bm Z_n=\wcp (\bm W_n)$, which appears to be of independent interest.
 We give here some brief explanations and we refer the reader to \cref{sec:coalescent} for more precise results.